ecophysiology/ecophysiology.github.io/research/skin-breathing.md

   <!-- ONE-LINER -->
   <div class="proj-lede">
     <p>
-      Frogs and salamanders rely on their skin as a living interface with the environment.
+      Frogs and salamanders rely on their skin to breathe.
-      We study how microscopic structure and physiological function interact to shape oxygen absorption and dehydration risk.
+      We study how skin structure and physiology interact to shape oxygen absorption and dehydration risk.
     </p>
   </div>